 MSM in a nutshell

-MSM (Methylsulfonylmethane) is a substance that has been represented in our seas, soil and atmosphere for centuries.
-It is part of the so-called natural sulfur cycle, on which all life on earth depends in some way.
+MSM (methylsulfonylmethane) is a substance that has been present in our seas, soil, and atmosphere for centuries.
+This type of sulfur is part of the so-called natural sulfur cycle, on which all life on earth depends in some way.
 MSM is an organic, sulfur-containing compound.
-Sulfur (with calcium, magnesium, potassium, sodium and phosphorus) is among the macrominerals that our bodies use in larger quantities every day.
-The percentage of sulfur that makes up MSM is a good indicator to determine the value of the nutrient.
+Sulfur (along with calcium, magnesium, potassium, sodium, and phosphorus) is one of the macrominerals that our bodies use in large quantities every day.
+MSM consists largely of sulfur.
+This is a characteristic of the chemical composition of this compound.

-MSM occurs naturally in a variety of foods, but often in small amounts.
-Some of the main natural sources of MSM are vegetables such as broccoli, Brussels sprouts, cauliflower and cabbage, for example.
-Tomatoes, onions, garlic and leeks also contain MSM.
-In addition, some fruits such as apples, oranges and berries also contain small amounts of MSM.
-Other natural sources include foods such as milk, coffee and tea.
+MSM occurs naturally in various foods, but often in small quantities.
+Some of the most important natural sources of MSM are vegetables such as broccoli, Brussels sprouts, cauliflower, and cabbage.
+Tomatoes, onions, garlic, and leeks also contain MSM.
+In addition, some fruits such as apples, oranges, and berries also contain small amounts of MSM.
+Other natural sources include foods such as milk, coffee, and tea.

-In summary, although MSM is present in many foods, the amounts are usually relatively small.
-Concentrations can vary depending on soil quality, growing conditions and freshness of produce.
-In addition, cooking and processing foods can reduce the amount of MSM.
+In short, although MSM is present in many foods, the amounts are usually relatively small.
+Concentrations can vary depending on soil quality, growing conditions, and the freshness of the products.
+In addition, cooking and processing food can reduce the amount of MSM.

-Because of the low concentrations in food, many people choose to take MSM as a supplement to get sufficient amounts for potential health benefits.
-These supplements are available in different forms, such as tablets, capsules and powder.
+Due to the low concentrations in food, some people choose to take MSM as a supplement.
+These supplements are available in various forms, such as tablets, capsules, and powder.

-In our bodies, we find about half the amount of sulfur in muscles, skin and bones.
+In our bodies, about half of the sulfur is found in the muscles, skin, and bones.
 After water and sodium, sulfur is one of the most commonly used substances in the body.

 When to use MSM and when not to use it

-However in some cases, in people who are sensitive to it, side effects may occur in the areas of gastrointestinal upset, headaches and skin reactions.
+However, in some cases, people who are sensitive to it may experience side effects such as stomach and intestinal complaints, headaches, and skin reactions.
 These side effects are usually mild and short-lived.
-Should the side effects persist, it is recommended to stop and consult with your health professional.
+If the side effects persist, it is recommended that you stop taking it and consult your healthcare professional.

 The taste

-The taste of MSM is usually bitter and sulfurous which can be unpleasant for many people.
-With powder, you can mask the taste by mixing it with strong-tasting drinks or food.
-With capsules or tablets, which are sometimes slightly more expensive than powder, you don't have this problem.
+MSM usually has a bitter, sulfurous taste, which many people find unpleasant.
+If you are taking powder, you can mask the taste by mixing it with strong-tasting drinks or food.
+Capsules or tablets, which are sometimes slightly more expensive than powder, do not have this problem.

 How to take it

-It is recommended that you stick to the daily doses and the recommendations on the package.
+It is recommended that you adhere to the daily doses and recommendations on the packaging.

-In the case of capsules or tablets, it is often recommended to spread the daily dosage throughout the day, usually around meals.
+In the case of capsules or tablets, it is often recommended to spread the daily dose throughout the day, usually around mealtimes.

-There are also creams and gels available that include MSM and are intended exclusively for external use to support muscles and joints.
+There are also creams and gels available that contain MSM and are intended exclusively for external use as a cosmetic product.

 Safety

-MSM is generally considered safe, but may have interactions with blood thinners.
-If so, always consult with your doctor before use.
-It is also recommended that you consult with a physician if you are taking any medications or have an underlying medical condition.
-And it is best to avoid using MSM during pregnancy and lactation.
+MSM is generally considered safe, but may interact with blood thinners.
+Always consult your doctor before use.
+It is also recommended to consult a doctor if you are taking medication or have an underlying medical condition.
+It is best to avoid using MSM during pregnancy and breastfeeding.

 Buying tips